Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

-The Arizona Diamondbacks, including Geraldo Perdomo (.313 slugging percentage in past 10 games, including no home run), battle starter Ranger Suarez and the Philadelphia Phillies at Chase Field, Wednesday at 9:40 PM ET.
+The Arizona Diamondbacks, including Geraldo Perdomo (.462 on-base percentage in past 10 games, 64 points above season-long percentage), battle starting pitcher Aaron Nola and the Philadelphia Phillies at Chase Field, Thursday at 3:40 PM ET.

-In his most recent appearance, he went 1-for-3 with a double against the Phillies.
+He strung together three hits (going 3-for-4 with a double) in his last appearance against the Phillies.

 Geraldo Perdomo Game Info & Props vs. the Phillies